LucasRoesler/lucasroesler.github.io/_includes/resume.md

 > - Research and implement new feature detection algorithms in Python and C++.
 > - Create and manage Git hooks to enforce commenting style guidelines and general workflow procedure.
+> - Manage the transition of projects from CVS and SVN to Git.
-> - Implement new features for an active website.
+> - Implement new features for active websites in Django.
+> - Migrate PHP projects to Django.
 > *Python - Django - C++ - Git*

 **Web development**, *Pedegogy in Large Lectures*, UConn, Storrs, Connecticut - **2011 -- 2012**